drmaize/compvision/README.md

 - Deep learning weights and models are available here: https://github.com/drmaize/compvision/releases/tag/1.00
 - Fiji ImageJ can be found: https://imagej.net/Fiji/Downloads. (**N.B. modules require the Fiji distribution of ImageJ (NOT IMAGEJ)**)
 - Multiple modules have been assembled into a pipeline referred to as **DeepXScope 2.0**.
-- **DeepXScope 2.0** is available as Docker containers for self-contained distributions for Windows and Linux OS.
+- **DeepXScope 2.0** is available as Docker containers for distribution on Windows and Linux OS.

 # Docker Instructions
 As an alternative to downloading and installing the packages into your computer, we have packaged everything together into a Docker image for Windows 10.
 Note because the image is a Windows image, Hyper-v virtualization must be enabled; Hyper-V is available on 64-bit versions of Windows 10 Pro, Enterprise, and Education.
 It is not available on the Home edition.